Stewart’s absence from the two-hole spells trouble for Michigan’s offense

 While this change doesn’t seem glaring at first, it had a drastic effect on the offense.

-Against the Cornhuskers, Elliott and Stewart each tallied three hits, and Elliott scored four runs in the series, and their individual success didn’t stop there.
+Against the Cornhuskers, Elliott and Stewart each tallied three hits, and Elliott scored four runs in the series.
+Their individual success didn’t stop there.
 Through the next four games against the Grizzlies and the Hawkeyes, Elliott supplied six more hits while Stewart had four of his own.

 The problem with moving Stewart down the lineup, though, was that there became fewer scoring opportunities for the team as a whole.
-Most notably, Elliott scored just twice in the four games, and despite putting up six hits against Iowa, he failed to score even once.
+Most notably, Elliott scored just twice in the four games, failing to score even once against Iowa.

 Meanwhile, Burton saw a downside in production — contrasting the successes of Elliott and Stewart.